Jenny022D/Jenny022D.github.io/_projects/hw8_Jekyll_webpage.md

 <div id="vis1"></div>

-For my first visualization, I created a bar chart showing the number of Bigfoot reports by season.
-This visualization helps compare how sightings vary across different times of the year.
-I encoded season as a nominal variable on the x-axis and the count of reports as a quantitative variable on the y-axis.
-I used color to represent season because it is a categorical variable, making it easier to visually distinguish between different groups.

-In my data preparation, I created a subset of the dataset that included only the relevant variables (season, state, and classification) and removed rows with missing values.
-This ensured the visualization was accurate and clean.
+For my non interactive first visualization, I created a bar chart that shows the number of Bigfoot reports by season.
+The visualization helps compare how sightings vary across different times of the year.
+I showed seasons as a nominal variable for the x axis and the count of reports as a quantitative variable on the y axis.
+I used colors to represent seasons sand it makes it easier to distinguish between the different groups of seasons.
+I also created a subset of data that included only the relevant variables like seasons, state, and classification, and removed rows and missing values.
+This makes sure the visualizations were accurate and clean.

 ---